-How to get started with intermittent fasting
+How to get started with an intermittent fasting diet plan

-As with all major dietary changes, be sure to discuss intermittent fasting with your healthcare professional, or book a consultation with me.
+As with all major dietary changes, be sure to discuss intermittent fasting with your healthcare professional or book a consultation with me.
 I’d love to work with you!

 Next, decide WHY you want to try intermittent fasting and write down your health goals.
 Some reasons may include improved blood sugar levels, manage insulin resistance, weight loss, or healthy aging.

 Monitor for potential side effects when starting intermittent fasting.
-These may include: fatigue, weakness, headache, reductions in sexual interest, and a reduced ability to maintain body temperature in cold environments.
-Many of these side effects are temporary, but if they last longer than a week or two, consider stopping intermittent fasting for awhile and see if your symptoms improve.
+These may include fatigue, weakness, headache, reductions in sexual interest, and a reduced ability to maintain body temperature in cold environments.
+Many of these side effects are temporary, but if they last longer than a week or two, consider stopping intermittent fasting for a while and see if your symptoms improve.

 It’s also important to assess whether intermittent fasting is helping you achieve your health goals or not.
 Consider starting a journal, at least initially, to use on your intermittent fasting journey.
-Things to monitor might include: mood, energy level, blood sugar, blood pressure, and weight (I recommend waist measurements instead of weighing yourself, as a way to monitor fat loss).
+Things to monitor might include mood, energy level, blood sugar, blood pressure, and weight (I recommend waist measurements instead of weighing yourself as a way to monitor fat loss).
 This will help you decide if intermittent fasting is a good health strategy for you in the long run.

 Recap & Final Thoughts